architek/yggscr/README.md

 ```
 Note that it's possible to run the webapp without any credentials (see uwsgi 'ano' option).
 The realtime stats will not be shown and its up to the consumer application to provide the authentication cookie (e.g. the browser itself).

 You can have as many instances of the webapp running as you have .ini files.
 An example can be different configurations (anonymous, user1, user2).
-Nginx can connect to the correct application depending on criteria.
+Each application has its own configuration and nginx can connect to the correct application through the relevant unix socket.

-Example for 2 configuration (internal LAN/external WAN):
+Example for 2 configurations (internal LAN/external WAN):
 ```
 http {
+    [...]
 	geo $client {
 		default extra;
     		192.168.1.1/24 intra;
   	}
 }

+upstream _bottle {
+    server unix:/run/uwsgi/app/yserver/socket;
+}

+upstream _bottle_ano {
+    server unix:/run/uwsgi/app/yserver-ano/socket;
+}

+server {
+    [...]
 	location / {
 		uwsgi_read_timeout 20s;
 		uwsgi_send_timeout 20s;